Thermodynamical Structure of AdS Black Holes in Massive Gravity with Stringy Gauge-Gravity Corrections: Closing Remarks

 Next, we studied thermal stability of these black holes and their corresponding phase transition in the context of canonical ensemble.
 We also investigated the effects of different parameters on the behavior of the temperature.
 We found that considering the contributions of different parameters, the behavior of the temperature could be highly modified and resulted into different number of phase transitions, hence, different stability conditions.

-It was seen that in case of three divergencies for the heat capacity, GB and massive parameters has opposing effects, although the existence of three phase transitions were observed for specific values of $\alpha$.
+It was seen that in case of divergencies for the heat capacity, GB and massive parameters have opposing effects, although the existence of phase transitions were observed for specific values of $\alpha$.
 On the other hand, strong nonlinearity parameter modified the behavior of the temperature completely.
 A region of non-physical and phase transitions related to root and four divergencies were observed.

 It is evident that matter field (nonlinear electrodynamics), gravitational field (GB gravity) and massive gravity contribute highly to thermodynamical structure of these black holes.
 Each of these factors add an effective parameter to the phase transitions and thermal stability structure of these black holes which enable one to modify/control the effects of other parameters.